soyellupi/jasmine-coverage/README.md

 ## Installation

-First, ensure you have a binary of [jscoverage](http://siliconforks.com/jscoverage/manual.html) available on your path.
-The installation steps are on the webpage.
+First, make sure you have jscoverage and qtmake installed.
+Qtmake is required by a gem we depend on called jasmine-headless-webkit.
+Eg on Linux:

+    sudo apt-get install jscoverage libqtwebkit-dev qt4-dev-tools

+Then add jasmine-coverage to your Gemfile

     gem 'jasmine-coverage'